 The financial statements include only the Building Fund of the District used to account for Measure E projects.
-This Fund was established to account for the expenditures of general obligation bonds issued under Measure E. These financial statements are not intended to present fairly the financial position and changes in financial position of the District in accordance with accounting principles generally accepted in the United States of America.
+This Fund was established to account for the expenditures of general obligation bonds issued under Measure E. These financial statements are not intended to present fairly the financial position and results of operations of the District in compliance with accounting principles generally accepted in the United States of America.